 We’ll demonstrate this process using Disk Drill, a data recovery software we often recommend on our blog because of its high recovery rate and user-friendly GUI (Graphical User Interface).

-Method 3: Recover Deleted Files with Paid Data Recovery Software
+Method 3: Recover Deleted Files with Free Data Recovery Software

 PhotoRec, along with its sister tool TestDisk, has been a mainstay in data recovery for years.
 Used together, they are a powerful SD card repair and recovery utility.
 They’re also completely free, but that means they have significant limitations compared to paid apps.
 First, TestDisk and PhotoRec’s latest update was in 2019, so their performance has lagged behind regularly updated apps (which are mostly paid – in comparison, Disk Drill has had regular performance updates and had early support for macOS Monterey, and now officially supports Canon CR3 RAW files).